 Taylor series and Bond Valuation.
 Calculation of Duration and Convexity of bonds.
 Insurance Fundamentals - Insurance defined.
 Meaning of loss.
 Chances of loss, peril, hazard, and proximate cause in insurance.
 Costs and benefits of insurance to the society and branches of insurance-life insurance and various types of general insurance.
 Insurable loss exposures- feature of a loss that is ideal for insurance.

 Life Insurance Mathematics - Construction of Morality Tables.
-Computation of claims for General Insurance - Using Poisson Distribution and Negative Binomial
+Computation of Premium of Life Insurance for a fixed duration and for the whole life.
+Determination of claims for General Insurance - Using Poisson Distribution and Negative Binomial Distribution -the Polya Case.